-This form is a hereditary disorder which is considered to be breed-specific.
-Some of the breeds that are genetically predisposed to deficiency of Ach receptors on the postsynaptic membranes include Dachshunds, Jack Russell Terriers, Samoyeds, Smooth Fox Terriers and Springer Spaniels.
+This form is a hereditary disorder that is considered to be breed-specific.
+Some of the breeds that are genetically predisposed to deficiency of Ach receptors on the postsynaptic membranes include Dachshunds, Jack Russell Terriers, Samoyeds, Smooth Fox Terriers, and Springer Spaniels.

 Diagnosis of Myasthenia Gravis in Dogs